braincogsci/literature-thesis/lt-manual.md

 - Once the thesis has been submitted, the examiner will receive a link via e-mail through which the final grade for the work can be registered.
 See [the section on grading](#grading) for more information on the grading process.

 ## Delays
-In case the deadline for final submission as registered on Datanose is not met by the student, the student is expected to contact the master's programme via info-mcs@uva.nl.
-If the delay is more than one month, the examiner of the Literature Thesis may decide the project needs to be graded as 'insufficient'.
+In case the deadline for final submission as registered on Datanose is not going to be met by the student, the student is expected to contact the master's programme via info-mcs@uva.nl.
+If the delay is more than one month, the student should also inform the study advisor of the programme and the examiner of the Literature Thesis.
+In this latter case, a motivation for the delay needs to be given.
+Based on this motivation, the examiner of the project may decide to set a new deadline or to mark the project as 'insufficient'.

 ## Materials and support
 The literature that is used to write the Literature Thesis is collected by the students themselves.